WE LOOK AT SOME OF THE MOST EXPENSIVE GUITARS AVAILABLE AND DISCUSS WHY THESE HIGH-END GUITARS ARE TOTALLY WORTH IT

 There’s nothing quite like plugging one into a Marshall amp and letting rip.
 So why is the Gibson Les Paul one of the best expensive guitars?
 Well, at around £2000 for the latest Les Paul Standard model, you won’t have to remortgage your home to afford one.
 But if you’re just starting out in the world of guitar it might be a little stretch for your budget.

-The thing to remember here is, you’ll never ever have to upgrade – your collection may grow, but you won’t have to replace a made in USA Gibson Les Paul Standard – this thing will be passed down to your grandkids!
+The thing to remember here is, you’ll never ever have to upgrade – your collection may grow, but you won’t have to replace a <ade in USA Gibson Les Paul Standard – this thing will be passed down to your grandkids!

 The higher price tag comes down to the use of superb tonewoods, the awesome humbucking pickups and the fact each guitar is meticulously made by hand in the Gibson Factory in the USA.

 All guitarists need a Gibson Les Paul in their collection.
 Easily one of the best high-end electric guitars ever made.

 2. MARTIN D-28 RE-IMAGINED

 Guitarists loved the louder, more pronounced sound that this acoustic guitar offered and the simple yet classy look of the guitar allowed it to be adopted by players of all genres.
-We love it as it features X Bracing which, when combined with the East Indian Rosewood back and sides ensure your chords ring out for days!
+We love it as it features X Bracing which, when combined with the East Indian rosewood back and sides ensure your chords ring out for days!

-The addition of a Sitka Spruce to also ensures your fingerpicked notes stand out in the mix and each string is heard correctly.
-Try one of these acoustic guitars and see what all the fuss is about – you won’t be disappointed.
-Shop all Martin Guitars HERE.
+The addition of a sitka spruce top also ensures your fingerpicked notes stand out in the mix and each string is heard correctly.
+Try one of these acoustic guitars and see what all the fuss is about – this is one of the best high-end fingerstyle guitars available.

 3. FENDER STRATOCASTER

-We love the Fender American Professional Stratocaster in particular as it features a set of V-Mod Single coil pickups that provide all the original Fender flavour without any of the associated humming that sometimes creeps in with single coils.
+We love the Fender American Professional Stratocaster in particular as it features a set of V-Mod single-coil pickups that provide all the original Fender flavour without any of the associated humming that sometimes creeps in with single coils.

 An all-new Modern Deep C Shape neck actually makes playing the Strat a LOT easier too, which really helps when you’re 2 hours into your set or rehearsal.
 You could go for vintage guitars, but where’s the fun in buying an already beat-up guitar when you could do it yourself!

-This was a welcome innovation for hollow body players who wanted that warmer tone and better sustain without all the associated noise.
+This was a welcome innovation for hollow-body players who wanted that warmer tone and better sustain without all the associated noise.
 These guitars are still relied upon by players of all genres, from Blues to Metal – yep, Brent Hinds from Mastodon even uses them!
 The signature 335 sound is achieved thanks to the 3-Ply Maple/Poplar/Maple body and top construction and centre block.

 This combination of tonewoods ensure your guitar is resonant yet snappy, whilst the centre block and semi-hollow construction allow your notes and chords to really ring out with warmth.

-The new Gibson ES-335 Dot, Antique Faded Cherry features a set of 57 Classic pickups which offer all the vintage style Gibson sound you need with enough versatility to turn your hand to any genre you wish.
+The new Gibson ES-335 Dot in Antique Faded Cherry features a set of 57 Classic pickups which offer all the vintage-style Gibson sound you need, with enough versatility to turn your hand to any genre you wish.

-The Cult’s Billy Duffy helped put this guitar on the map and since then it has become one of the go-to guitars for rockabilly players, blues guitarists and those who love a guitar with a bit of panache that can back up the looks with a quality sound.
+The Cult’s Billy Duffy helped put this guitar on the map, and since then it has become one of the go-to guitars for rockabilly players, blues guitarists and those who love a guitar with a bit of panache that can back up the looks with a quality sound.

-The laminated Maple body is snappy whilst the hollow body construction ensures your chords ring out nice and clear.
-Finally, we need to talk about how this thing looks.
+The laminated maple body is snappy, whilst the hollow body construction ensures your chords ring out nice and clear.

-In addition to this, the inclusion of gold hardware, gold sparkle binding and a gold Bisgby all look amazing when partnered with the all-white body.
+The inclusion of gold hardware, gold sparkle binding and a gold Bisgby all look amazing when partnered with the all-white body.
 This thing stands out from the crowd both tonally and visually.